Estimated reading time: 10 minutes

 Treatment for Late-Stage Miscarriage

 If a miscarriage happens after the first trimester, the baby may need to be delivered vaginally.
 Labor and delivery of a baby who is no longer living may sound terribly overwhelming.
 And without a doubt, it would be incredibly difficult both physically and emotionally.
-Doctors and nurses are sensitive to these situations and strive to be kind and gentle and supportive as they work to support a grieving mother.
+Doctors and nurses are sensitive to these situations and strive to be gentle and supportive as they work with a grieving mother.

 After a Miscarriage

-For most women, a miscarriage ends with the passage of the tissue and there is no further intervention.
+For most women, a miscarriage ends with the passage of the tissue and nothing else needs to be done.
 However, some women may need further intervention.
 For example, if you have Rh-negative blood, you may need an injection of Rh immunoglobulin (RhIg), which prevents you from developing antibodies that could harm a future Rh-positive baby (1).
 And if you’ve had three miscarriages in a row, you may want to do some testing before becoming pregnant again.
 This can help you can try to understand why the miscarriages may be happening.

 Just remember that your fertility will likely return soon, and take steps to support your desires in moving forward.
 If you don’t want to become pregnant again right now, be sure you’re using birth control.
 If you are hoping to conceive again soon, take this pause to address any possible health concerns so that you go into the next pregnancy as healthy as possible.
 Be sure to continue taking your prenatal vitamin.